Home > Resources > Mac record screen and audio

 • To have the sound from Mac and from your microphone both on one recording, enable toggles for "System sound" and "Microphone."

-• You can also turn on your webcam if you need to record yourself.
+• You can also turn on "Camera" to record yourself with Mac webcam.

 • A press on the tiny gear icon will allow you to change the default recording settings over saving folder, video & output format, etc.

-3. Hit REC button, and while it's recording, play your video and use your microphone to add your narration or commentary to the video.
+3. Hit REC button to begin.
+While it's recording, play your video and use your microphone to add narration or commentary to the screen capture.

-4. When that's done, click the red Stop square icon on the float bar.
+4. Once done, click the red Stop square icon on the float bar.

-Click the pen icon in the far right of the float bar to display editing tools that you can use to draw on the screen in real time.
+Click the pen icon in the upper-right of the float bar to display editing tools to add on-screen annotations in real time.

-After recording, you will get a preview window letting to play back the recorded video with the screen audio or/ and your voiceover.
-You can trim the recording as well.
-When you're satisfied with the results, press the Save button to save the video file locally to your desired folder of Mac.
+After recording, you will get a preview window to play back the recorded video with the screen audio or/ and your voiceover.
+You can trim the Mac screen recording with its own video editor, and press the Save button to keep it on your desired Mac folder locally.

 That's it.
-AppGeeker Screen Recorder software might be your wise option that allows to record sound and that can screen record at the same time on macOS.
-Depending on your recording needs, the utility records the screen and disables the audio from the video or microphone, records sound which comes from the screen while you're recording the screen, records mic in video recording, as well as record everything together in a single file.
+This Mac Screen Recorder software might be your wise option that allows to record screen and sound at the same time on macOS computer.
+Depending on your recording needs, the utility records your Mac screen and activities while capturing the sound from your macOS or microphone, or both in a single file.

 Highlight